DasunDK/telegram-joking-bot-NodeJS/README.md

 Contributions are welcome!
 Please feel free to submit a pull request with any improvements or new features.

-## License

-This project is licensed under the [MIT License](https://www.google.com/url?sa=E&source=gmail&q=LICENSE) - see the LICENSE file for details.

 **Note:**

 - Replace `DasunDK`